 Important: You need to log on to the computer as an administrator before you can use the Terminal server configuration tool.

-▪Licensing: Use this category to specify and manage the licensing server that provides the licenses for the current terminal server.
+•Licensing: Use this category to specify and manage the licensing server that provides the licenses for the current terminal server.
 This page is the same as the CAL Licenses page in the Server Administrator.
-To learn more, see Help about the Server Administrator.
+See the Server Administrator topics for more information.

-To save your changes in the current category: Click Save.
-The Terminal server configuration window remains open, so you can change other categories.
+Click Save to save your changes in the current category.
+The Terminal server configuration window remains open, so you can make changes to other categories.